 Myrtle, alias Aunt Martha, dabbed at her crepe-papery cheeks with a towel.
-If they didn't come on, she'd have to redo her makeup it was that hot.
+If they didn't come on, she'd have to redo her makeup: it was that hot.

-She langed the steamy bathroom with the door tried the but with each swing back it stuck on a warped board.
+She fanned the steamy bathroom with the door - tried to -but with each swing back it stuck on a warped board.
 The peephole of a window over the bathtub wouldn't open, and the pink drape trimmed from the plastic shower curtain was wet with sweat.

 Above the lavatory, the nicked mirror was fogged as in illusive immunity to her heart face nesting in a fringe of sheer orange curls.
 One thin black eyebrow arched and the other plunged in a brief gray line.
-She picked out an eyebrow pencil from the cosmetics dumped in the lavatory and leaned into the mirror, elbow braced on the slavering wall, and touched up her brows to match.
-Contrasted with her see-through hair henna over gray - the eyebrows were too stark, and though she didn't like them that way, they did accent the blue of her recessed eyes.
-She looked washed out without penciled-in brows.
+She picked out an eyebrow pencil from the cosmetics dumped in the lavatory and leaned close to the mirror, elbow braced on the slobbering wall, and touched up her brows to match.
+Contrasted with her see-through hair - henna over gray - they were too stark, and though she didn't like them that way, they did accent the blue percentage of her recessed eyes.
+She looked washed out without it.